r4sn4/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 <b>Section 5</b> - tidy data set with the average of each variable for each activity and each subject
 * This section produces tidy data as per instructions given in the project
 * columns of tidy data are rearranged so that subject Ids column is first, activities column is 2nd and rest other columns comes after these two columns
+* final tidy data contains 180 rows and 88 columns.
+I have extracted all the columns which contain mean and standard deviation word